You’ll Fall in Love with Theodore Roosevelt National Park in North Dakota

 First Stop: Medora, North Dakota

-No wonder their motto is Explore it.
-Adore it.
-Medora is pretty dang cute, with every building, including the post office, boasting a Wild West facade.
+Medora is adorable, with every building, including the post office, boasting a Wild West facade.

 The town is situated right at the entrance to the South Unit of the park.
 Not only can you stock up on amenities, eat your fill of pizza, and mail out those postcards, but Medora’s got its own touristy charm.

-The Medora Musical – Starting in June you can attend this outdoor cowboy musical once or every single night of the summer (except Mondays).
+The Medora Musical: Starting in June, you can attend this outdoor cowboy musical once or every single night of the summer (except Mondays).
 Expect singing, dancing, comedy, and cowboys.
 The show pays tribute to the legacy of Teddy Roosevelt and his love affair with the North Dakota Badlands.
 You and your family will be smitten with this gem of a show.
+2025 marks 60 years of the Medora Musical!

 Exploring the South Unit of Theodore Roosevelt National Park